troingle/programming-course-game/README.md

 # programming-course-game
-Godot 4 game to be made for a course
+Godot 4 game I made for a programming course